Table of Contents

 - First and foremost – make sure the topic is right for your niche;

 - Add your voice, style, and quirks.
-Edit it as though your business and audience depends on it!
+Edit it as though your business and audience depends on it (because it does)!

 - Add a personal story, a recipe, a video, images, tips, downloads, etc.;